Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 Supporting the Gut Barrier Through the Microbiome

 Gut barrier function does not operate in isolation.
 It is closely connected to the broader human microbiome, including oral microbes, gut-resident bacteria, and the metabolites they produce.
-Increasing evidence shows that microbial diversity, mucus-associated species, and oral–gut microbial signaling play key roles in long-term barrier regulation (Chelakkot et al., 2018).
+Evidence shows that microbial diversity, mucus-associated species, and oral-gut microbial signaling play key roles in long-term barrier regulation (Chelakkot et al., 2018).
+For a deeper, science-based overview, visit our Akkermansia Microbiome Guide.

 1. Is leaky gut a real medical condition?